JuliaGraphics/Luxor.jl/docs/src/polygons.md

 getpathflat
 ```

-## Polygons to Bèzier paths
+## Polygons to Beziér paths

-Use the `makebezierpath()` and `drawbezierpath()` functions to make and draw Bèzier paths.
-A Bèzier path is a sequence of Bèzier curves; each curve is defined by four points: two end points and two control points.
+Use the `makebezierpath()` and `drawbezierpath()` functions to make and draw Bézier paths.
+A Bézier path is a sequence of Bézier curves; each curve is defined by four points: two end points and two control points.
 Bezier paths are slightly different from ordinary paths in that they don't currently contain straight line segments.

-`makebezierpath()` takes the points in a polygon and converts each line segment into a Bèzier curve. `drawbezierpath()` draws the resulting sequence.
+`makebezierpath()` takes the points in a polygon and converts each line segment into a Bézier curve. `drawbezierpath()` draws the resulting sequence.

 ```@example
 using Luxor # hide